Ken Burns effect: Use by Apple

-Steve Jobs contacted Burns to obtain the filmmaker's permission to use the term "Ken Burns Effect" for Apple's iMovie video production software (the description had been Apple's internal working title while the feature was in development).
-Burns initially declined, saying that he did not allow his name to be used for commercial purposes.
-Instead, Burns had Jobs give him some equipment (which he later donated for nonprofit use) in exchange for permission to use the term in Apple products.
+Steve Jobs contacted Burns to obtain the filmmaker's permission to create the term "Ken Burns Effect" for Apple's iMovie video production software zoom and pan effect (the description had been Apple's internal working title while the feature was in development).
+Burns initially declined, saying that he did not allow his name to be used for commercial purposes, but finally he had Jobs give him some equipment (which he later donated for nonprofit use) in exchange for permission to use the term in Apple products.

 In February 2014, Burns stated in his AMA ("Ask Me Anything", a question-and-answer interactive interview) on Reddit that Steve Jobs "asked my permission.
 I said yes.
 And six billion saved wedding, bar mitzvahs, vacation slideshows later, it's still going.
 But our attempt to 'wake the dead' relies on a much more nuanced and complicated relationship to the photograph (the DNA of storytelling), as well as the soundtrack."

 Burns says that on occasion, strangers will stop him on the street to enthusiastically describe how they use the Ken Burns Effect on their Apple software or ask him questions.
 Burns, who writes his speeches longhand and calls himself a "Luddite", says he does not really understand what these Apple users are telling him and tries his best to make a quick escape.